 MP for Newbury

-Lee Dillon is the Liberal Democrat MP for Newbury, elected in 2024.
-He sits on the Housing, Communities and Local Government Committee and the Procedure Committee, and has been a member of the Backbench Business Committee since November 2025.
-He previously contributed to the Football Governance Bill [HL] committee in 2025.
+Lee Dillon is a Liberal Democrat MP for Newbury, first elected in July 2024.
+He serves on the Housing, Communities and Local Government Committee and the Procedure Committee, and sits on the Backbench Business Committee from November 2025.
+He has previously been involved with the Football Governance Bill committee in 2025.

-Declared interests include gifts, benefits and hospitality from UK sources (two entries) and earnings from employment (including ongoing paid employment), plus a miscellaneous entry.
+Declares five financial interests, including gifts, benefits and hospitality from UK sources, and earnings from employment, including ongoing paid employment.

 Generated 21 February 2026